regdude/anal/README.md

 - Beginners start with sex toys that are 2.0cm in diameter
 - Play with the same size for multiple weeks until you can insert the sex toy with almost no force and discomfort
-- Increase the diameter of your next sex toy by no more than 3mm, in our case look for a sex toy that is 2.3cm in diameter
+- Increase the diameter of your next sex toy by no more than 3mm, in our case look for a sex toy that is about 2.3cm in diameter
 - Play with the same size until you can feel no discomfort
 - Increase the diameter again by no more than 3mm
 - Repeat the process until you can feel the sex toy cannot be inserted because your pelvic bone does not allow it